iamkhush/pg-batch-query/README.md

 Batch Query accepts any javascript type that PostgreSQL supports, just like a regular pg query

+**Important**: `BatchQuery` instances are stateful and designed for single use.
+You must create a new instance for every execution.
+Calling `.execute()` more than once on the same instance will throw an error.

 ## Testing

 To run the tests, you will need to create a `.env` file in the root of the project and add the following environment variables: